 Paul Cezanne, Boy in a Red Vest, c.
 1890.
 Watercolor on paper.
-This image is licensed under the GNU Free Documentation License stronger color than transparent watercolor, although it tends to dry to a slightly lighter tone than when it is applied.
-Like transparent watercolor, dried gouache paint will become soluble again in water.
+This image is licensed under the GNU Free Documentation License

 The watercolors of Andrew Wyeth indicate the landscape with earth tones and localized color, often with dramatic areas of white paper left untouched.
 Brandywine Valley is a good example.